mozbrick/brick/deck/README.md

 A `shuffleend` event is fired by the &lt;x-deck&gt; element when a cycle from one card to another has been completed.

+**Note:** Much like the `transitionend` event, this is not guaranteed to fire after every transition that fires a shufflestart.
+For example, if two transitions are queued up, with the second occurring during the first transition, only the second transition's `shuffleend` will fire, due to the first transition being interrupted.

 ##  x-card: ___show___

 If an &lt;x-card&gt; element receives a `show` event, the deck will transition to the card that received the event using the currently set transition type.